Alternative Transportation and Directions

 Learn about the discount bike lock program via the Public Safety website.

 A free shuttle bus connects CUIMC with Columbia University's Morningside and Manhattanville campuses and our affiliate Harlem Hospital.
 These shuttles are going electric to reduce emissions by 70 percent.

 The inter-campus shuttle runs Monday through Friday, excluding University holidays.
 All riders must present a valid University ID upon boarding the shuttle.
-See service schedules and news on the Columbia University Transportation Services website.
+Review service schedules and news on the Columbia Transportation website.
 Seating is available on a first-come, first-served basis, and shuttle times are approximate and subject to traffic.

 Amtrak trains to New York City arrive at Pennsylvania Station.
 The Metro-North Railroad also stops at 125th Street in Harlem.
 Buses stop at the Port Authority Bus Terminal and the George Washington Bridge Bus Station.
 Visitors arriving at these stations can take public transportation or a taxi to CUIMC.
 Those arriving at the GW Bridge Bus Station can even walk.

 Metered and non-metered parking is available on New York City streets.
 See parking information and traffic advisories on the New York City Department of Transportation website.